betandr/gophers/README.md

 # Gopher Artwork by Beth Anderson

+I love the [Go Gopher](https://blog.golang.org/gopher) and this repository contains those that I have made with Adobe Illustrator.

 ## Licence
 This work is licensed under the Attribution-NonCommercial-ShareAlike 4.0 International (CC BY-NC-SA 4.0)